-13.1 A record of any child on child abuse (child on child) abuse allegation is kept on Pass/3Sys.
-If, after investigation, it is deemed a child on child abuse (child on child) abuse case, details are also kept in a central 'Child on child abuse (child on child) abuse File' in the Head's PA's office.

-The Deputy Head and the Head of Prep are responsible for recording allegations on Pass/3Sys.
+- 13.1 A record of any child on child abuse allegation is kept on My Concern If, after investigation, it is deemed a child on child abuse case, details are also kept in a central 'Child on child abuse File' in a closed area of the School Intranet. - The Deputy Head and the Head of Prep are responsible for recording allegations on My Concern.
 They keep detailed records which allow patterns to be identified and the effectiveness of the approaches to be evaluated.
-They also regularly review the 'Child on child abuse (child on child) abuse File'.
+They also regularly review the 'Child on child abuse File'. - 13.2 When responding to concerns or allegations of child-on-child abuse, the School will:

-- 13.2 When responding to concerns or allegations of peer-on-peer (child-on-child) abuse, the School will: - always consider carefully, in consultation with children's social care, the police and other relevant agencies, how to share information about the concerns or allegations with the pupils affected, their parents, staff, and other students and individuals, - record the information that is necessary for the School and other relevant agencies to respond to the concerns or allegations and safeguard everyone involved, - keep a record of the legal purpose for sharing the information with any third party, including relevant authorities, and ensure that the third party has agreed to handle the information securely and to only use it for the agreed legal purpose, and - be mindful of and act in accordance with its safeguarding and data protection duties, including those set out in Working Together to Safeguard Children (July 2018) and the HM Government advice on Information Sharing (updated in July 2018).
+- always consider carefully, in consultation with children's social care, the police and other relevant agencies, how to share information about the concerns or allegations with the pupils affected, their parents, staff, and other students and individuals, - record the information that is necessary for the School and other relevant agencies to respond to the concerns or allegations and safeguard everyone involved, - keep a record of the legal purpose for sharing the information with any third party, including relevant authorities, and ensure that the third party has agreed to handle the information securely and to only use it for the agreed legal purpose, and - be mindful of and act in accordance with its safeguarding and data protection duties, including those set out in Working Together to Safeguard Children (July 2024) and the HM Government advice on Information Sharing (updated in July 2018).